List of battalions of the Black Watch

-This is a list of battalions of the Black Watch, which existed as an infantry regiment of the British Army from 1881 to 2006.
+The Black Watch existed as an infantry regiment of the British Army from 1881 to 2006.

 Original composition

-When the 42nd (Royal Highland) Regiment of Foot amalgamated with the 73rd (Perthshire) Regiment of Foot, to become the Black Watch (Royal Highlanders) in 1881 under the Cardwell-Childers reforms of the British Armed Forces, seven pre-existent militia and volunteer battalions of Fifeshire, Forfarshire, and Perthshire were integrated into the structure of the regiment.
+When the 42nd (Royal Highland) Regiment of Foot amalgamated with the 73rd (Perthshire) Regiment of Foot, to become the Black Watch (Royal Highlanders) in 1881 under the Cardwell-Childers reforms of the British Armed Forces, seven pre-existent militia and volunteer battalions of Fife, Forfarshire, and Perthshire were integrated into the structure of the regiment.
 Volunteer battalions had been created in reaction to a perceived threat of invasion by France in the late 1850s.
 Organised as "rifle volunteer corps", they were independent of the British Army and composed primarily of the middle class.

 Reorganisation

 The Territorial Force (later Territorial Army) was formed in 1908, which the volunteer battalions joined, while the militia battalions transferred to the "Special Reserve".

 First World War

 The Black Watch fielded 25 battalions and lost 8,390 officers and other ranks during the course of the war.
 The regiment's territorial components formed duplicate second and third line battalions.
 As an example, the three-line battalions of the 5th Black Watch were numbered as the 1/5th, 2/5th, and 3/5th respectively.
 Many battalions of the regiment were formed as part of Secretary of State for War Lord Kitchener's appeal for an initial 100,000 men volunteers in 1914.
 They were referred to as the New Army or Kitchener's Army.
 The Volunteer Training Corps were raised with overage or reserved occupation men early in the war, and were initially self-organised into many small corps, with a wide variety of names.
 Recognition of the corps by the authorities brought regulation and as the war continued the small corps were formed into battalion sized units of the county Volunteer Regiment.
 In 1918 these were linked to county regiments.